students4ukraine/students4ukraine.github.io/index.md

 ---
 layout: page
-title: "Students for Ukraine: Efforts at Princeton and Harvard"
+title: "02.24.2022", Princeton's student group founded in response to the war in Ukraine
 callouts: team_callouts
 ---
- We are a team of students who condemns the Russian invasion of Ukraine, and we are committed to raising awareness about the war in Ukraine and the repercussions in Russia.
-We envision our contribution would be building a deeper understanding of this humanitarian crisis and helping Ukrainian refugees.
+ We are a team of students who condemns the Russian invasion of Ukraine.